KirstenMayland/cs61databases/partfour.md

 8) add option to query by date instead of day
 9) add over + about option if personnel is queried
 10) change password from one I actually use
+11) fix attribute inputs with spaces
+12) add it so that if you chose to look at POW past day 64, it reads "untracked" as opposed to "0"

 2 hrs doing #1, 2, 3 and a tiny bit of general formatting
 8.5